‘Call Of Duty’ Feud Over $1.50 Bet Results In Tragic Police Shooting Of Innocent Father In ‘Swatting’ Incident

-An online feud between two Call of Duty players resulted in the death of a 28-year old Andrew Finch of Wichita, Kansas Thursday night when one of the players attempted to “swat” the other.
-Unfortunately, the father of two’s address was used in the hoax call to police and Finch was shot and killed by an officer when he opened the door to investigate the commotion outside.
+An online feud between two Call of Duty players resulted in the death of a 28-year old Andrew Finch of Wichita, Kansas, on Thursday night when one of the players attempted to “swat” the other.
+Unfortunately, the father-of-two’s address was used in the hoax call to police and Finch was shot and killed by an officer when he opened the door to investigate the commotion outside.

 “Swatting” is a frequent hoax used in the online gaming community where one person will call the police to report a serious incident like a hostage situation or a killing.
 The purpose is to provoke a heavily armed response from the police in an attempt to frighten the target.
 This happens hundreds of times per year and has affected everyone from Twitch streamers to game developers.

-Note: Update: The Wichita Police have released the 911 audio and video of the shooting.